What to Expect From Me as Your Therapist

 Here’s the gist:

-Sessions with me are collaborative, empowering, and—dare I say it—sometimes even fun.
-Yes, we’ll talk about the deep stuff, but I also believe that therapy can include laughter, lightness, and the occasional well-timed meme reference.
-Because let’s face it, being human is weird, and sometimes you just have to laugh about it.
+Yes, we’ll talk about the deep stuff.
+But therapy can also include laughter, lightness, and the occasional well-timed meme reference.
+Because being human is weird sometimes, and humor can make hard conversations easier.

 So no, you don’t have to have it all together to start.
 You just have to show up.
 I’ll meet you where you are—with kindness, curiosity, and maybe a little humor along the way.